Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-I am confident that my qualifications and experience make me a strong candidate for this role.
-I would appreciate the opportunity to talk with you more regarding how I could contribute the team.
+I am certain that my qualifications and experience make me an excellent candidate for this job.
+I would appreciate the opportunity to discuss further with you regarding how I could contribute for your group.

 Sincerely,